-From our very first travel and our first very own trip together.
-We chose Bohol, an island located south of Cebu which is a part of the Visayas Islands.
-There are more ways how to get there.
-If you're in Manila, you can fly by plane directly to Tagbilaran City, which is the biggest city on the island and province capital, or you can take it through Cebu.
-Since Igor was coming to Cebu to meet me(Kimmy) for the first time, we began our trip in one of the largest cities in the Philippines - Cebu.
-We had to take a fast craft departing from pier 3 of Cebu port and heading to Tagbilaran City which cost us 500 per person.
-We had to wait for almost an hour before the shuttle departed, so we sat at the cafe in the port (Tyke's Cafe).
+On my fifth travel to the Philippines.
+I chosed Bohol, an island located south east of Cebu which is a part of the Visayas Islands.
+There are multiple ways how to get there depends from where you want to depart.
+If you're in Manila, you can fly by plane directly to Tagbilaran City, which is the biggest city on the island and province capital, or you can take it through Cebu and take the fast craft from there.
+Since I was arriving to Cebu for the first time, I began my trip there in one of the largest cities in the Philippines - Cebu.
+I had to take a fast craft departing from pier 3 of Cebu port and heading to Tagbilaran City.
+The boat trip cost 500 pesos per person, or if you prefer staying in airconditioned place, which is the way how you will miss beautiful scenery, then you have to upgrade and it will cost you around 600 pesos.
+I had to wait for almost an hour before the shuttle departed, so I sat at the cafe in the port (Tyke's Cafe) and waited there.

-Once we boarded the shuttle, we took seats at an open deck on the top which offers us a very good view during our whole trip.
-Watching the waves and the islands we passed by was quite good entertainment during the 2 hours trip and it made us feel like the trip was really very short.
-When we arrived in the Tagbilaran port, we got surprised by a lot of tour offers.
-Well, since it is a huge business in Bohol, we should just have expected it.
-Many guys offered us transport to the place where we booked or even range of accommodation offers was rich to choose from.
-Tricycles and taxis are the only available ways of transportation to your hotel.
-Don't get scammed.
-We paid 100 for the tricycle going to our hotel (Crabhouse Inn just beside the Heritage Crabhouse Seafood Restaurant) which was only about 5 minutes ride by tricycle from the port.
+Once we boarded the shuttle, I took the seat at an open deck on the top which offered very good view on beautiful scenery during my whole trip.
+Watching the waves and the islands we passed by was quite good entertainment during the 2 hours trip and it made me feel like the trip was really very short.
+When we arrived in the Tagbilaran port, i have got surprised by a lot of tour offers.
+Well, since it is a huge business in Bohol, I should just have expected it.
+Many guys offered transport to the place where I booked or even range of accommodation offers was rich to choose from.
+Tricycles and taxis are the only available ways of transportation to your hotel in Bohol Island.
+Do not get scammed.
+I paid 100 for the tricycle going to my hotel (Crabhouse Inn just beside the Heritage Crabhouse Seafood Restaurant) which was only about 5 minutes ride by tricycle from the sea port.

-During our first day there, we went to the Island city mall to find some place to eat, though we ended up bringing home 2 boxes of Pizza from Pizza Hut.
-Next couple of days we spent exploring.
-We decided to go to Panglao Island as I have never been there.
-We rented a tricycle from Tagbilaran City to Panglao Island.
-We had an idea to rent a bike, but since Igor never tried to drive a bike yet, we decided to get a bike later in our next destination (He don't trust my driving skills yet since he havem't seen me driving.
-HAHA).
-There are many things to see in Panglao Island, we just haven't travelled much to see the whole Island (maybe on our next trip, just see), but we had a great time anyway.
-We just had a walk at Alona beach and a short swimming when the sun started to set down.
-After the swimming time, we decided to grab something to eat, as we started to feel hungry.
+During my first day there, I went to the Island city mall to find some places to eat, though I ended up bringing home 2 boxes of Pizza from Pizza Hut.
+Next couple of days I spent exploring the rea.
+I decided to go to Panglao Island as I have never been there.
+I rented a tricycle from Tagbilaran City to Panglao Island.
+I had an idea to rent a bike, but since I never tried to drive a bike yet, I decided to get a bike later in my next destination.
+There are many things to see in Panglao Island, I just haven't travelled much to see the whole Island (maybe on my next trip, just see), but I have had a great time anyway.
+I just took a walk at Alona beach and a short swimming when the sun started setting down.
+After the swimming time, I decided to grab something to eat, as I started to feel hungry.

-I can't describe Alona beach differently as it was so mesmerizing when it was getting dark and the restaurants are lighted, and we even had a candle light dinner that time with our super hot and spicy buttered shrimp.
-As we were having our dinner, there were various people serenading us including kids, some used a guitar or ukelele while they sang well known songs (the most favorite title sang mostly by kids was "I want to be a millionaire" haha).
-Who amazed me the most was a blind harp player, he played really good and he had a good voice that made us gave him 100 pesos (those kids will serenade you for some change, so don't forget to give at least some coins).
-After our serenaded dinner, we just decided to go back to our hotel as it was already 9 pm and we were afraid we can't catch a tricycle going back to the Crabhouse Inn later.
+I can't describe Alona beach differently as it was so mesmerizing when it was getting dark and the restaurants are lighted up, and each table even had a candle light that time with my super hot and spicy buttered shrimp.
+As I was having my dinner on the beach, there were various people serenading guests including kids, some used a guitar or ukelele while they sang well known songs (the most favorite title sang mostly by kids was "I want to be a millionaire" haha).
+Who amazed me the most was a blind harp player, he played really good and he had a good voice that made me gave him 100 pesos (those kids will serenade you for some change, so don't forget to give at least some coins).
+After my serenaded dinner, I just decided to go back to the hotel as it was already 9 pm and I was afraid I can't catch a tricycle going back to the Crabhouse Inn later.

-On our last day in Tagbilaran, we headed to the Bus terminal just near the Island City Mall as we were planning to go to Jagna.
-We took a van (V-hire) to transfer only about 65km to village in south-east part of Bohol Island and it took us almost 2 hours to reach the place where we booked - Paseo Del Mar resort, a small resort at the eastern end of Jagna village.
+On my last day in Tagbilaran, I headed to the Bus terminal just near the Island City Mall as I was planning to go to Jagna.
+I took a van (V-hire) to transfer only about 65km to village in south-east part of Bohol Island and it took us almost 2 hours to reach the place where I booked - Paseo Del Mar resort, a small resort at the eastern end of Jagna village.

-For our first day in Jagna (we arrived afternoon), we decided just to rest until we got hungry.
-We had a cottage directly on the beach with a small terrace facing the ocean.
-The owner of the place recommended us to look for Garden Cafe (most servers there are deaf, so be patient if you think they don't get what you talk, if you want something, or at least approach the counter) in the village as it was the only place that is still opened in Jagna at 8 pm that usually offers Igor's typical foods.
-We were planning to get and rent a bike on our second day, for the price of 600 pesos per day.
-The bike rental had a higher price compared to prices in Tagbilaran or in Paglao because there are no many bike rentals offered in Jagna, therefore 600 was a fair price.
-Sadly, we were not able to use the bike due to the very bad weather conditions as it was raining due to an occurrence of a typhoon and Igor was just too scared(LOL) to learn to drive a bike.
-All our attempts to visit the Chocolate Hills always failed because of the bad weather.
-So we explored more of the village.
+For my first day in Jagna (I arrived afternoon), I decided just to rest until I got hungry.
+I had a cottage directly on the beach with a small terrace facing the ocean.
+The owner of the place recommended me to look for Garden Cafe (most servers there are deaf, so be patient if you think they don't get what you talk, if you want something, or at least approach the counter) in the village as it was the only place that is still opened in Jagna at 8 pm that usually offers my typical foods.
+I was planning to get and rent a bike on my second day, for the price of 600 pesos per day.
+The bike rental had a higher price compared to prices in Tagbilaran or in Panglao because there are no many bike rentals offered in the area, therefore 600 was a fair good price.
+Sadly, I was not able to use the bike due to the very bad weather conditions as it was raining due to an occurrence of a typhoon and I was just too scared(LOL) to learn to drive a bike in such conditions.
+All my attempts to visit the Chocolate Hills always failed because of the bad weather.
+So I explored more of the village instead.

 Jagna is just another ordinary but a very lovely village, I must say.
 Every weekend, they have the barbecue on sticks near the market hall if you are after some traditional Filipino food, I loved it of course!
 In case you run out of the cash, you really don't need to worry.
-The town have banks and you can pick up money from several automated teller machines (ATM) and can even get money from any remittances such as Palawan Pawnshop, Cebuana Lhuillier, Henry Lhuillier, M Lhuillier, Western Union, Moneygram or others available.
+The village have bank, you can pick up money from several ATMs and can even get money from any remittances such as Palawan Pawnshop, Cebuana Lhuillier, Henry Lhuillier, M Lhuillier, Western Union, Moneygram or others available.